supermarin/YosemiteSanFranciscoFont/README.md

 ## How does it Work?
 These San Francisco fonts have a special name table with names identical to those of the system fonts.
 Because the font folder `/Library/Fonts` takes precedence over the fonts which are in `/System/Library/Fonts`, these specially crafted fonts are used for the user interface instead of the real system fonts.
 The original system fonts are not deleted or modified in any way.

+## Important Notes:
-I assume no copyright over these fonts, nor any liability for improper installation or improper use.
-Use of these fonts should conform to Apple’s express copyright and rules.
+1. I assume no copyright over these fonts.
+2. I assume no liability for improper installation or improper use.
+3. You must be a registered Apple Developer to use these fonts.
+Do not download if you don't have a paid Apple Developer Program account.
+4. These fonts will *only* work as Helvetica Neue system replacement fonts.
+If you attempt to use them differently, they **will not work**!